-A hearty Vegetable Beef Soup with melt-in-your-mouth slow cooked chunks of beef, carrots, celery, mushrooms, peas and potato simmered in a herb infused savoury broth.
-You’ll love how the beef soup broth is slightly thickened so it’s like gravy and has extra depth of flavour from a secret ingredient!
+A hearty Vegetable Beef Soup with melt-in-your-mouth slow cooked chunks of beef, potato and vegetables simmered in a herb infused savoury broth.
+You’ll love how the broth of this beef soup recipe is slightly thickened so it’s like gravy and has extra flavour from a secret ingredient!

 Vegetable Beef Soup